 Letchworth State Park

 On a recent fall colors viewing visit the colors at Letchworth (in Castile, New York) were just on the cusp of being at their prime.
-Several tour buses were lumbering along the park’s roadways and signs noted that traffic could be congested.
+Several RVs were lumbering along the park’s roadways and signs noted that traffic could be congested.
 Despite the potential traffic notification, there is plenty of space in the park for everyone to have a breathtaking view.

 The massive gorge in Letchworth State Park has the meandering Genesee River at the bottom, a few stunning waterfalls, and several lookout points.
 “Grand Canyon of the East” is the park’s nickname and it truly is one of the most breathtaking views year-round.
 Fall colors season sends the whole scene into the sparkly visual stratosphere.